Shopify/quilt/gems/quilt_rails/README.md

 end
 ```

-The React server will serialize the provided quilt data using `x-quilt-data` as the ID.
+The React server will serialize the provided quilt data using `quilt-data` as the ID.
 You can then get this serialized data on the client with `getSerialized` from `@shopify/react-html`.
+If using the webpack plugin, this will be done automatically and the data will be passed into your application as the `data` prop.

 ```tsx
 // app/ui/index.tsx